 generating a bigger slice of revenue from the managed service provider model can seem challenging to say the least.

 But adopting a managed services pricing method is doable with planning and an ample dose of self-assessment.
-At the MSPWorld 2018 conference this month, Michael Backers, regional manager at Patriot Engineering and Environmental Inc. and an MSPAlliance board member, outlined a strategy for helping channel companies transition from an hourly billing rate and to a more predictable revenue model.
+At the MSPWorld 2018 conference, Michael Backers, regional manager at Patriot Engineering and Environmental Inc. and an MSPAlliance board member, outlined a strategy for helping channel companies transition from an hourly billing rate and to a more predictable revenue model.

 "The whole idea of being an MSP is predictable revenue," he said.